tyson-swetnam/m580/PITCHME.md

 ---?color=linear-gradient(80deg, black, #567AD2)

-# Stuff to think about
+## Stuff to think about

-How technology can
+How technology can:

-     - make your job easier?
+   - make your job easier
-     - people safer?
+   - make people safer
-     - create healthier, more resilient forests?
+   - create healthier, more resilient forests

-How technology can

    - make your life harder

-How to avoid the dangers of overly relying on a technology

----?color=linear-gradient(80deg, black, #567AD2)

 ---?color=linear-gradient(80deg, black, #567AD2)